Tharon-C/CSS-in-Components/PITCHME.md

 ---

 ### Implicit coupling
-This is a superficial relationship that requires parallel maintenance.
-Scoping happens through naming conventions and discipline.
+This is a superficial relationship that requires parallel maintenance Scoping happens through naming conventions and discipline

 ---

-It is common for a component to be a little different in a given context like the footer vs the sidebar
+A component might have variations in a given context like the footer vs the sidebar

 ---

-In this case we could allow for one more selector defined in the component being changed.
-We could consider this a context modifier.
+We could consider a context modifier

 ```SCSS
 // SCSS syntax